gwatts/parse-uw-coop-package/README.md

 $ parse-uw-coop-package -h
 ```

+If running on Mc, use [HomeBrew](https://brew.sh) to install the Poplar package, which provides the `pdftotext` utility (`brew install poppler`).
+The utility will fallback to `ps2ascii`, but it tends to be less reliable.

 # Usage
 This assumes you are an employer of University of Waterloo co-operative education (co-op, interns) students and have a valid Employer login on [WaterlooWorks](https://waterlooworks.uwaterloo.ca/home.htm).